Civilian control of the military in communist states: Party-run

 In the party-run model, the military is entirely run through the organ on military affairs of the central committee of the communist party.
-This was the case in China from 1975 to 1983, when there existed no state counterpart to the Central Military Commission of the Central Committee of the Chinese Communist Party (CCP).
-Since 1982, under the principle of "one institution with two names", a state counterpart with an identical name, personnel and organisation has existed alongside its party counterpart.
-The party's authority is stated in law, Article 19 of the "Law of the People's Republic of China on National Defence" states, "The armed forces of the People’s Republic of China is subject to the leadership of the Communist Party of China."
+This was the case in the People's Republic of China from 1975 to 1983, when there existed no state counterpart to the Central Military Commission (CMC) of the Central Committee of the Chinese Communist Party (CCP).
+Since 1982, under the principle of "one institution with two names", a state CMC counterpart with an identical name, personnel and organization has existed alongside its party counterpart.
+The CCP's authority is stated in law, Article 21 of the Law of the People's Republic of China on National Defense states, "The armed forces of the People’s Republic of China is subject to the leadership of the Chinese Communist Party."

 State-run

-In the state-run model, the highest organ on military affairs is an organ of the highest organ of state power, with no party counterpart.
+In the state-run model, the highest organ on military affairs is part of the supreme organ of state power, with no party counterpart.
 This model was practised by the Soviet Union, in which the Council of Defence, appointed by the Presidium of the Supreme Soviet, led the Soviet armed forces.
 However, party leadership was ensured by the Soviet party leader, the general secretary of the Central Committee of the Communist Party of the Soviet Union, serving ex officio as chairman of the Council of Defence.

 Hybrid

 In the hybrid model, both the state and the party have organs on military affairs.
-This model is practised in Vietnam, in which the Communist Party of Vietnam (CPV) has an internal organ on military affairs led by the party leader and the highest organ of state power, the National Assembly of Vietnam, having a state counterpart led by the President of Vietnam.
+This model is practised in Vietnam, in which the Communist Party of Vietnam (CPV) has an internal organ on military affairs led by the party leader and the supreme organ of state power, the National Assembly of Vietnam, having a state counterpart led by the President of Vietnam.
 Despite this, the Vietnamese political system stresses that the Vietnamese armed forces are under the absolute leadership of the CPV.